 Every corporation must complete this section if they are claiming a modification for interest income on United States obligations on line 7, page 1 of Form K-120.

-Instructions for Form K-120AS

-You must complete and enclose Parts VI, VII, & VIII, of Form K-120AS with your K-120 if the corporation is doing business within and outside of Kansas and utilizing the apportionment formula to determine Kansas income.
+You must complete and enclose Parts VI, VII, and VIII, of Form K-120AS with your K-120 if the corporation is doing business within and outside of Kansas and utilizing the apportionment formula to determine Kansas income.